walterfreeman/music/syllabus.md

 I will ask you questions to see if you've learned the material you didn't know the first time around, and you will have the opportunity to earn half of the points you missed back.

-**Extra Credit:** Students may earn extra credit generally by teaching anyone (including me!) things we do not already know.
-I anticipate that there are students with widely differing backgrounds.
-We have physics majors, music majors, and everything in between.
-Thus, if you come to office hours with your classmates and help them out, or show me in other settings or ways that you are helping your classmates, I may at my discretion award extra credit.
-If you think you are eligible for this, let me know!

 <a id = "grading"></a>

 ---